IntroCSCI/colorvisionproject-Arthur4017/README.md

 palette analyzer
 (intended funtion)
 -read user input file
--identify colors by nex number
+-identify colors by hex number
 -tell the user if there are red colors present within the file entered

 ### v0.2 Updates